mattchw/matt-react-portfolio/README.md

 Open `src/static/data.js` and replace the data with your personal information.

+Open `public/index.html` and replace the title and the description.

 ### 2. Replace the images

 Go to `src/static/images` and put your own images into this directory.

 Make sure the names of your images are the same as the names inside `src/static/data.js`.

+Also, don't forget to change the favicon.
+Go to `public` folder and replace the `favicon.ico` with your own one.

 ### 3. Of course.
 You can change the style of the website